Senior Technical Trainer

 The imitation technique is heavily utilized within robotics, in this case often denoted Learning from Demonstration (LfD) or Imitation Learning (IL).
 A human demonstrates a wanted behavior by tele-operating a robot.
 In this research, a robot will be equipped with a set of parameterized high-level behaviors.
 Models and techniques for ways in which behaviors can be combined into sequences will be developed.
 By recognizing a behavior on-the-fly during a demonstration, a shared control system can be constructed.
 In this way, the robot may take over control already during the demonstration.
 The human will be relieved of the hard task of tele-operating but may, if needed, interfere and correct the robot's control signals.

 The research on believable agents focuses on creating interactive agents that give users the illusion of being human.
 Application domains included among others human-computer interaction, interactive entertainment, and education.
 Believability is accomplished by convincing the humans interacting with the agents express their emotions in their behavior and equip the agents with clearly distinguishable personalities.
 This has consequences for the agent's internal model of deliberation.
 It has to have knowledge of both emotions and know how these can be expressed.
 If social behavior is of importance in the domain in which the agents act, the agents also have to have knowledge of norms and values and how these may be expressed.
-The rationality means acting appropriate in the various situations.
+Rationality means acting appropriately in various situations.
 This topic has been a subject of many studies and searches that have produced remarkable turn outs.
 However, it enables applications to have more believable interactions between man and machine which is the most important consideration of these agents.
 Combination of emotions, rationality and personality will yield to believable agents.
 A constructed agent can be assigned with so many different roles.
 The guide in a museum, assistant professors or the actor on a stage are very good examples that should be thought "credible" from who finds itself to interact with them.
 A well-formed agent is an agent which makes decisions according to its perceptions, rational and emotional states.
 Because they simulate men's rationality, it would be necessary to learn from their own experiences, manifest personality and eventually modifying their features.
 In agents of this type rationality, emotions, personality and behavior are closely legacies between them and their influence in many ways.
-This job, then, inquires the simplest relations that have place between these various aspects and also on the base of the reading of previous studies and proposes.
+This job, then, inquires the simplest relations that have taken place between these various aspects and also on the basis of the reading of previous studies.

 Automated robot navigation via GPS has high error rates especially by using low quality receivers.
 This project headed for optimizing the navigation process and reducing the error rates using Genetic Algorithms.